ALRAYZZ/rust-learning-projects/README.md

-Bundle of projects, not intended for production but for learning purposes with study notes on it is source files.
+Repository for learning projects.
+Contains only Rust projects used for learning not only the language itself, but the technologies that Rust is suited for.
+Projects with study notations.